Bo-Li-ORCID-0000-0003-1492-0919/Adaptive-excitation-source-for-high-speed-multi-photon-microscopy/README.md

 The SDK and instruction guide for C/C++, C#, MATLAB, Python and LabVIEW have been provided by Alazar Tech.
 The MATLAB SDK has been attached as "AlazarDAQ.zip".

+To be continued...
+That are more under-developed device-controlling code.
+Feel free to push me to update the documentation of your favorite function!
+My email is: liboresearch@gmail.com